 At the weekends in December, tourists flock to the Christmas markets held in Germany, Austria and other European countries.
 The markets are so popular because of the incredibly festive atmosphere and the fact that you can purchase Christmas-themed food, drink and gifts for affordable prices.
 I’ve recently come back from a weekend in Munich, which was my first Christmas market trip.
-Whilst we were away, I started to think of a list of tips that would’ve been helpful to know ahead of my first trip to a Christmas market.
-Therefore, today’s post is exactly that: advice about how to make the most of your Christmas market trip, if you’re visiting one for the first time.
+To help fellow first timers, I thought I’d share some tips for making the most of your first Christmas Market trip today.

 1. Research traditional Christmas market food before you go.